redis/redis-doc/docs/redis-clients/java.md

 ### Configure a Maven dependency

-Jedis is also distributed as a Maven Dependency through Sonatype.
-To configure that, just add the following XML snippet to your `pom.xml` file.
+Jedis is also distributed as a Maven dependency through Sonatype.
+To configure this dependency, just add the following XML snippet to your `pom.xml` file.

 ```XML
 <dependency>